 Lutie Lytle was the third black woman to earn a law degree in the United States, the first black woman admitted to practice law in the states of Kansas and Tennessee, and in 1897, became one of the first female law instructors in the world.
 She held a deep love for the law and as the daughter of former slaves, understood intimately its powerful impact.
 “I like constitutional law because the anchor of my race is grounded on the constitution," Lytle said.
 "It is the certificate of our liberty and our equality before the law.
 Our citizenship is based on it, and hence I love it."
 She embraced her passion and used it to serve the black community for her entire legal career.

-Macon Bolling Allen is known to be the first black male attorney in the United States.
-He was admitted to practice in Maine in 1844, and later practiced in Massachusetts where he was appointed as a justice of the peace for Middlesex County.
+Macon Bolling Alle is believed to be the first African American to become a lawyer and to argue before a jury.
+He was admitted to practice in Maine in 1844 and later practiced in Massachusetts where he was appointed as a justice of the peace for Middlesex County.
 Allen moved to South Carolina in 1868, where he was also appointed to a judiciary post.
 It is believed that he is also the first black person to be appointed to a judiciary post in the U.S.